calebong/calebong.github.io/index.md

 ### Monthly Country Industry Performance and Risk Forecast Model

-#### Gradient boosting frameworks for probabilistic assessments of market sectors performance and risk expectations.
+#### Gradient boosting frameworks for emprical probabilistic assessments of market sectors performance and risk expectations.
 Implementable and scalable across industries and sub sectors of many countries.
-The preview document highlights the workflow and analysis, as applied to the 11 main USA GIC sectors.
+The preview document highlights the workflow and analysis, as applied to the 11 main USA GIC sectors and some investment style factors.

 [Preview Document](/pdf/Preview-Monthly-Country-Industry-Forecast-Model.pdf)